 Our master of science (MS) in physics graduates typically work in industry or government laboratory research positions, enter pre-college or community college teaching, join planetarium or museum staffs or become technical representatives of various organizations.
 With complementary courses in education, MS graduates are well qualified to teach at the secondary level.
 The MS in Physics is also a popular course of study and professional improvement for people already working in industry.
 For those currently employed, research projects can usually be matched to the employer’s programs, and often someone from the industry can serve as co-advisor so that the continuing education benefits both the student and the employer.

 All graduate students are required to take the graduate Comprehensive Examination in their second year.
 Incoming graduate students with graduate credits that have been transferred from another institution may petition the Graduate Committee to take the Comprehensive Examination during their first year as a graduate student.
 The Examination has two components, written and oral.
-Detailed guidelines can be found in the link above.
+Detailed guidelines can be found here

 Students who have passed both parts of the comprehensive exam and hold MS/PhD candidacy are required to give an oral presentation on their thesis/dissertation research before the degree can be awarded.
 Each student's oral defense committee will determine whether the completed thesis/dissertation research warrants awarding of the degree being sought.